 \subsection{Path Planning Algorithm}

 The RRT algorithm is used for single-query applications and is suitable for dealing with high-dimensional problems.
 The algorithm incrementally builds a tree of feasible paths rooted at a start node by randomly expanding nodes in a collision-free space.

-Initially, there is an empty vertex set V, edge set E, and an initial state.
+Initially, there is an empty vertex set V, an edge set E, and an initial state.
 At every iteration, a node is randomly sampled and the nearest node of the existing vertex sex V is connected to the new sampling node.
-The vertex set and the edge set get added if the connection works.
+The vertex set and the edge set are added if the connection works.
 The process keeps on repeating until a new sampling node in the goal region is contained in the expanding tree.
 Space-filling trees are constructed to search a path connecting start and goal nodes while incrementally drawing random samples from the free space.

-We generate the promising region using GAN to generate the heuristics which denotes that a feasible path exists with a high probability.
-We use RRT as the sampling-based path-planning algorithm.
+We generate the promising regions using GAN to create the heuristics, which denotes that a feasible path exists with a high probability.
+RRT is utilized as a sampling-based path-planning algorithm.

 We use our pre-trained GAN model to guide the sampling process of the RRT algorithm.
-The algorithm attempts to find the nearest vertex to the new sample and connect them and the new vertex is added to the vertex set V and the edge is added to the edge set E if no obstacles are present in the connection.
-Finally, the algorithm returns a new vertex set V and edge set E. The Heuristic RRT algorithm used in this work is shown below:
+The algorithm attempts to find the nearest vertex to the new sample and connect them, and the new vertex is added to the vertex set V, and the edge is added to the edge set E if no obstacles are present in the connection.
+Finally, the algorithm returns a new vertex set V and edge set E.